-- Reproduction, publication, editing or material fixation of their work, in any medium, whether existing or devised in the future. - II.
-The public communication of the work in any of the following manners: - a. public communication, recitation and public performance of the work; - b. public exhibit by any means; or public access by telecommunication. - III.
-Transmission or broadcasting of their works by any process, including the transmission or retransmission of the works by: - a. cable; - b. optic fiber; - c. microwaves; - d. satellite; or - e. any other known or emerging means. - IV.
-Distribution of the work, meaning the physical units or copies of the material medium containing the work. - The importation into the Mexican territory of copies of the work made without authorisation.

-VI.
-The disclosure of derived works, in any of the forms that such works may take, including translations, adaptations, paraphrased versions, arrangements and transformations.
-In this regard it is important to note that the law does not protect against the creation of derived works, only from their disclosure.
+- I. Reproduction, publication, editing or material fixation of their work, in any medium, whether existing or devised in the future. - II.
+The public communication of the work in any of the following manners: - public communication, recitation and public performance of the work; - b. public exhibition by any means; or - c. public access by telecommunication. - III.
+Transmission or broadcasting of their works by any process, including the transmission or retransmission of the works by: - a. cable; - b. optic fibre; - c. microwaves; - d. satellite; or - e. any other known or emerging means. - IV.
+Distribution of the work, meaning the physical units or copies of the material medium containing the work. - V. The importation into the Mexican territory of copies of the work made without authorisation. - VI.
+The disclosure of derived works, in any form or manner.
+The law does not protect against the creation of derived works, only from their disclosure.